perfectconsulting/mailshell/README.md

 to ensure only athorised shell scripts are executed the email containing the script must contain the SIGNATUE in the email subject line.

-THIS IS ONLY INTENDED AS A FAILSAFE WAY OF CONTROLING A REMOVE PI
+THIS IS ONLY INTENDED AS A FAILSAFE WAY OF CONTROLING A REMOTE PI

 setup
 =====